nicholashc/GhostWizards/README.md

 	- the length of a naive array of battleWizards follows the same rules as `remainingWizards`
 	- for any wizard in this naive array: its id cannot change, its power and molded status can change

-Given these assumptions, TheButton needs to know at most:
+Given these assumptions, GhostWizards needs to know at most:

 -  At the start of Elimination Phase:
 	-  `wizardsLeft[]`: which is some hypothetical set of the ids of all remaining wizards who are above the mold level